 The Gamesfest had two VR productions in their broad presentation portfolio of playable games: a futuristic racing simulation, already presented at last year’s Gamescom, and a cooperative space adventure, also presented at last year’s Quo Vadis show floor.

-Other satellite events during Gamesweek did not care about VR at all: the German Esports Summit obviously ignored the physical aspects of VR which could come into play to promote games as sport competitions.
-And Unreal Fest Europe, the annual developer conference of the Unreal game engine, did not have an eye on VR during its three day conference program.
+Other satellite events during Gamesweek did not care about VR at all: the German Esports Summit obviously ignored the physical aspects of VR which could come into play to promote games as sports competitions.
+And Unreal Fest Europe, the annual developer conference of the Unreal game engine, did not have an eye on VR during its three-day conference program.
 It remains to be seen how competitor Unity will tackle VR at their European developer conference Unite, also taking place this summer in Berlin.

 Devolution of VR at A MAZE

 In contrast to all other activities during Berlin Gamesweek, VR was still very present at the A MAZE festival, so that I dedicated a separate report on it here.

 In the basement of the Urban Spree Area where the indie festival took place, you could visit an exposition documenting the making of the highly successful indie game Superhot.
 The exposition takes you from the original game jam experiments through a variety of builds and promotion stages to the final production and release of the game, including an additional edition of the game made for VR.
 The game designers were present and guided you through their pains and gains with enormous enthusiasm and motivation.
 Superhot is an outstanding example for a game making a success in both worlds, the traditional gaming platforms and VR, and it turned to be profitable in both worlds as well.